Nekson228/ExponentialRegression/README.md

 ### Choice of damping parameter

 An effective strategy for the control of the damping parameter, called delayed gratification, consists of increasing the parameter by a small amount for each uphill step, and decreasing by a large amount for each downhill step.
 The idea behind this strategy is to avoid moving downhill too fast in the beginning of optimization, therefore restricting the steps available in future iterations and therefore slowing down convergence.
 An increase by a factor of 2 and a decrease by a factor of 3 has been shown to be effective in most cases, while for large problems more extreme values can work better, with an increase by a factor of 1.5 and a decrease by a factor of 5.

+## Implementation notes

+As performance implementation relied only on theoretical approaches was not good enough to use it as a solution, in resulting implementation few improvements were